shubhamgaikwads/Marketing-Mix-Modeling-using-MyPC-Bayesian-MMM/README.md

 # Summary:

-The MyPC Bayesian MMM model estimates the effects of TV and search advertising spending on revenue.
+The PyMC Bayesian MMM model estimates the effects of TV and search advertising spending on revenue.
 The summary statistics provide information about the posterior distributions of the model parameters.
 Based on the analysis, increasing search spend by one unit is estimated to have a much larger impact on revenue compared to increasing TV spend by one unit.

 # Contributing: